prisma/prisma/README.md

 ## Supported databases

-Photon.js can be used with the following databases:
+Prisma Client JS can be used with the following databases:

 - SQLite
 - MySQL